 Learn more about our origins

-Since 2002, we began with the creation of a master's degree and today we are a globally recognized Institute.
+Since 2002, we began with the creation of a master's degree and today we are a world-renowned Institute.

 Vision.
 Transformation.
 Leadership

-The Institute of Clinical and Health Effectiveness (IECS) is a leading research institution in Latin America, with a track record of more than 20 years in generating and promoting the best scientific evidence to improve global health.
-Founded in the late 90s by a group of prominent health professionals in Argentina, the IECS has evolved from a master's degree in Clinical Effectiveness to become a multifaceted organization committed to the production and application of knowledge to solve problems. health priorities.
+The Institute of Clinical and Health Effectiveness (IECS) is a leading research institution in Latin America, with more than 20 years experience in generating and promoting the best scientific evidence to improve global health.
+Founded in the late 90s by a group of leading health professionals in Argentina, the IECS has evolved from a master's degree in Clinical Effectiveness to become a multifaceted organization committed to the production and application of knowledge to solve priority health problems.

 Foundation and Vision

-A group of health professionals in Argentina initiated the vision of a master's degree in Clinical Effectiveness, inspired by a Harvard graduate degree.
+A group of health professionals in Argentina initiated the vision of a Master's degree in Clinical Effectiveness, inspired by a Harvard posgraduate degree.
 This vision laid the foundation for the nonprofit institution known today as the Institute of Clinical and Health Effectiveness (IECS).

 Diversification and Recognition

-The IECS grew exponentially, establishing itself as a Cochrane Center Collaborator and member of INAHTA, global initiatives for public health research and health technology assessment.
+The IECS grew exponentially, establishing itself as a Cochrane Collaborating Center and member of INAHTA, global initiatives for public health research and health technologies assessment.

 Expansion and Contribution